TudbuT/picoAM/README.md

 # picoAM
 A simple but capable AM transmitter for the Raspbery Pi pico!

-## USE Arduino Mbed OS RP2040 Boards VERSION 3.x!
+### Use Arduino Mbed OS RP2040 Boards VERSION 3.x!
 4.x+ is not currently compatible.

 ![Image of assembled circuit](https://media.discordapp.net/attachments/1077080199847489626/1102196399577247774/20230430_133433.jpg)
 (image deviates slightly from current version of the circuit, apologies!)